CrowdStrike/Cloud-AWS/Agent-Install-Examples/powershell/README.md

 The next page will confirm all of your choices.
 Carefully review the options you've selected and when you are satisfied, click the __Create Stack__ button.

+> If you have not created your SSM parameters containing your API credentials you will need to do so before proceeding to the next step.

 ![Create stack button](images/create-stack-button.png)

 You will be brought back to the Stacks status dashboard and will see the stack initiating creation.